jakop345/cloudron-box/docs/references/selfhosting.md

     * For Digital Ocean this is automatic.
 Digital Ocean sets up a PTR record based on the droplet's name.
 For this reason, it is important that you do not rename your server and keep it at `my.<domain>`.

+    * For Scaleway, edit your security group to allow email.
+You can also set a PTR record on the interface with your `my.<domain>`.

 * Check if your IP is listed in any DNSBL list [here](http://multirbl.valli.org/).
 In most cases, you can apply for removal of your IP by filling out a form at the DNSBL manager site.